-The most common types of addictions are addictions to drugs, nicotine, or alcohol, but many other addictions can occur.
-The key is to understand the difference between different addictions because different addictions are caused by different triggers.
+The most common types of addiction are addictions to drugs, nicotine, or alcohol, but many other addictions can occur.
+The key is understanding different addictions because different triggers cause different addictions.

-Treating a variety of addictions means understanding the differences between process addiction and substance addiction.
-Knowing the difference is a crucial part of being able to create a treatment plan that is effective and will last the duration of somebody’s life.
+Treating a variety of addictions means understanding the differences between process and substance addictions.
+Knowing the difference is crucial in creating an effective treatment plan that will last the duration of somebody’s life.

 Substance addiction is the most commonly thought of addiction when somebody brings up the topic.
 Substance addiction is an addiction to a substance, usually one that alters the state of mind or the being of the user.
 Examples of substance addiction are drugs such as marijuana, heroin, opiates, anti-anxiety meds, ADHD medications, nicotine, alcohol, and other substances that you ingest into your body to achieve an altered state of intoxication.

 A process addiction is different.
 A process addiction does not require the person to be physically consuming something.
-A process addiction is an addiction to something intangible, not physical.
+Instead, a process addiction is an addiction to something intangible, not physical.

 Process addictions are generally not taken as seriously as substance addictions because people do not see them as severe.
 Some common process addictions are gambling addictions, pornography addictions, eating disorders, shopping addictions, and other types of indulgences.

-Luckily, in recent years process addictions have begun to get the attention that they deserve.
-Process addictions may seem harmless, but they can severely impact a person’s life, livelihood, and social world as well.
+Luckily, in recent years process addictions have begun to get the attention they deserve.
+Process addictions may seem harmless, but they can severely impact a person’s life, livelihood, and social world.

 Both types of addictions can cause legal or financial issues, issues within a family, damage to physical or emotional well-being, and cause a general strain on a person’s life.
 That is why it is so important to identify addictions and treat them with proper care.

 What Is Process Addiction?

 First, let’s talk more about process addictions.
 Process addictions, as stated earlier, are addictions to the process of doing something.
-For example, a sex addict is addicted to the process of having sex.
+For example, a sex addict is addicted to having sex.